Are you wondering if you should visit the Galleria Borghese when you come to Rome?

 But as I say, if I had to pick one museum, the Borghese Gallery would win hands down.
 Here's why:

-REASON 1: Caravaggio and Bernini.
-Some of their most exquisite (and famous) works are in this museum.
+REASON 1: Some of the most exquisite (and famous) works by these two masters are in this museum.
 (This may be a good reason for me personally, but honestly, look at this statue.
 Don't you want to see it up close and personal??)

 REASON 2: The museum has one of the best collections of art in the world in terms of sculpture, painting and architecture (the building itself is one of the attractions.)
 And it's all in a space that is visitable in the 2-hour time allotment you have.

 REASON 3: They only allow 360 people into the museum at once, so even if it can feel sort of crowded when everyone is gaping at one of Bernini's statues all at once, it really is not that crowded.
 Nothing like the Vatican Museums with its 30,000 visitors per day.

-REASON 4: I can see layers of history in the form of art and architecture in a relatively small and manageable space: Floor mosaics from the Coliseum showing gladiators and their kills; ancient Roman sculptures, Egyptian art, Renaissance paintings by some of the masters like Raphael and Titian, and some of Bernini's most famous and loved sculptures.
+REASON 4: I can see layers of history in the form of art and architecture in a relatively small and manageable space: Floor mosaics from ancient Roman villas showing gladiators and their kills; ancient Roman sculptures, Egyptian art, Renaissance paintings by some of the masters like Raphael and Titian, and some of Bernini's most famous and loved sculptures.